Under certain circumstances there are few hours in life more agreeable than the hour dedicated to the ceremony known as afternoon tea.Henry James

 This new tradition of afternoon tea was born within the houses of the wealthy aristocrats of the day and once summer came they would ‘take tea’ outside in their beautiful gardens.
 When the ladies began to enjoy the afternoon tea ritual outside the lords and men of the house became part of this fabulous new activity.

 Today, we would most likely call it High Tea, but during the 1800’s High Tea was a different meal entirely.
 The term High Tea originated after the Industrial Revolution when workers as well as farm labourers were returning home after a hard day and needed sustenance.
-It combined the evening meal and afternoon tea as a working-class meal.
-It consists of a meat dish, bread and butter and cups of tea sitting at a high table.
+It combined the evening meal and afternoon tea as a working class meal.
+It consisting of a meat dish, bread and butter and cups of tea sitting at a high table.

 Tea is a cup of life…

 Eventually, England’s middle class began to enjoy afternoon tea and could be seen out having a stroll in the neighbourhood after tea and biscuits, cake and savouries.
-We have come a long way since the early days of Victorian England and Afternoon Tea.
-Why not host your next party as a High Tea perfect for a baby shower, pre Wedding catch-up Engagement or Birthday either at home or in a beautiful venue?
+We have come along way since the early days of Victorian England and Afternoon Tea.
+Why not host your next party as a High Tea perfect for a baby shower, pre Wedding catch up Engagement or Birthday either at home or a beautiful venue?
 Enjoy.

 All Content Di Baker 2020

 Images Wikimedia Unsplash, Twinings UK, High Tea Society